-What typing (keyboarding) computer programs and websites are recommended by librarians, teachers, parents, and students?
+What typing programs and typing lesson websites are recommended by librarians, teachers, parents, and students?
 Discover the best typing (keyboarding) lessons with step-by-step instruction, repetition, and fun!

-I believe that typing instruction should be required for kids to learn either at school or at home!
+Honestly, I think typing instruction should be a required class for kids!
 In my experience, my high school touch typing class was THE BEST and MOST USEFUL class I took in high school.
 (Also, Home Ec– remember those days?
 I learned how to boil an egg!)

 - typing well lets you get your thoughts on paper faster